 4 cups Whole milk

 1 1/4 cups heavy whipping cream (I prefer darigold from costco) *not a paid advertisement 🙂

 1 teaspoon sea salt

 2-3 tablespoons white vinegar and/or fresh lemon juice (I prefer more lemon juice)

 - In a 6qt. stainless steel pot, on medium heat bring milk, cream and salt just to a boil (185 F) I just watch for it all to come to a even lgentle boil.
 Stir frequently to prevent scalding.
 (We use a flame spreader to help disperse the heat)

 Like this one: Ilsa 7-Inch Cast Iron Heat Diffuser

-- Once boiling, turn off heat, remove from heat, add vinegar/lemon juice and stir very slowly for about 10 seconds to disperse evenly, then let it be.
+- Once boiling, remove from heat, add vinegar/lemon juice and stir very slowly for about 10 seconds to disperse evenly, then let it be.
 The cheese will begin to curdle immediately.

 - If your ricotta tastes too sour you may have added too much lemon/vinegar.
 Here’s a trick–while you are straining the whey out, run the ricotta under water as you strain it to help wash some of the vinegar off.

 - Poor into an extra-fine cheese cloth over a colander (I use the cheapest dishtowels from Ikea), or fine mesh colander like this one–Cuisinart Set of 3 Fine Mesh Stainless Steel Strainers, CTG-00-3MS,over a bowl that will catch the whey.
 I have even used extra strong paper towels.

 - Allow the whey to drain for 20+ minutes.